An Excerpt from active measures: part ii

 He winced.
 A different pain shot through his skull.

 Taghavi reached up with his right arm and touched his face.
 His nose was crooked, tingling and throbbing.
 Broken, too.
 He could feel the gash between his eyes.
-When he pulled his hand away, his fingertips were slick with blood.
+When he pulled his hand away, his fingers were slick with blood.
 He pressed his tongue against his front teeth.
 At least four were loose and an unpleasant metallic taste filled his mouth.
-He ran his hand through his hair and found it caked with dirt.
+He ran his other hand through his hair and found it caked with dirt.

 Again, the screams brought him back, focused him.
 He recognized it now.
 It was Pakpour’s sobs.

-“Hossein!” he shouted back.
+“Hossein!” he shouted.
 “Hossein, can you hear me!?”

 “Do not move!
 I’m coming!” another voice shouted.

-Taghavi didn’t recognize that voice, but it came from behind him, and spoke Farsi like an Arab.
+Taghavi didn’t recognize that voice, but it came from behind him and spoke Farsi like an Arab.
 Was it Hadi?
 “Hadi!” he cried.
 “Hadi, it’s Jamal!
 I’m here!”

 “Don’t move,” Hadi answered.